Skip to main content

 Snowmobiling

-The park is open to snowmobiling on open land (backcountry snowmobiling).
-Snowmobiles are prohibited on park trails, mine site (contact park office for more details) and paved surfaces.
+The park is open to snowmobiling on open land (ie. backcountry snowmobiling).
+Snowmobiles are prohibited east of Kensington Road, the reclamation mine site (contact park office for more details) and paved surfaces.

 swimming symbol